What is an alternative analysis method ?

-An alternative analysis method is a commercial method which can be used, for a given category of products or a given type of water, to analyse or estimate the same micro-organism(s) as the one(s) measured by a standardised method but which also meets one or more of the following criteria:
+An alternative analysis method is a commercial method which can be used, for a given category of products or a given type of water, to analyse or estimate the same analyte(s) as the one(s) measured by a standardized method but which also meets one or more of the following criteria:

-– analytical characteristics (limit of detection, specificity, etc.)
+- Satisfactory analytical characteristics (limit of detection, specificity…).

-1 – A Validation Commission which manages the activity (certification rules, development, promotion, appeals, etc.)
+- A Validation Commission which manages the activity (certification rules, development, promotion, appeals…)

-2 – Technical Boards consisting of microbiology experts who examine the applications and evaluate the results of studies
+- Technical Boards consisting of experts in microbiology who examine the application files and evaluate the results of the validation studies

-3 – Expert laboratories, approved to carry out validation studies according to current technical protocols
+- Expert laboratories, approved to perform validation studies according to current technical protocols

-4 – Auditors approved to carry out audits on the production site of the methods, according to the current requirements.
+- Auditors approved to perform audits on the production site of the methods, according to the current requirements

 What is the difference between Validation and Certification ?